jshiell/checkstyle-idea/README.md

 ## Version History

+* **5.33.0** New: Added Checkstyle 8.25.
+Support has been dropped for Checkstyle < 6.16.1 due to API changes.
 * **5.32.0** New: Added Checkstyle 8.24.
 * **5.31.0** New: Added Checkstyle 8.23.
 * **5.31.0** New: Now built against IDEA 2018.1.8 (was 2017.1.3).